Sliim/puppet-pyenv/README.markdown

 ### Python compilation

-You can download and compile a python version with the folowing code:
+You can download and compile a python version with the following code:
 ```
 pyenv::compile { 'compile 2.7.5 foobar':
   user   => 'foobar',